DETAILED ACTION

 capturing a first digital image of a tissue sample (fig. 2, element 220; para 0026, 0028 and 0034; the imaging system 135 may be a microscope may be used to acquire the images that are stored in the image sample data storage 140.
 An image of the unstained second tissue sample may be accessed.
 The image includes a plurality of spectral images of the unstained second tissue sample.
 For example, the image may be accessed from the image sample data storage 140 or the image sample data storage 141) by means of a microsurgical optical system (figs. 3(a)-3(b); para 0039; a microscope) with a first digital image capturing unit (figs. 3(a)-3(b), element 310; para 0040; a camera) with a first plurality of color channel information using white light (figs. 3(a)-3(b), element 342; para 0041; white light) and at least one optical filter (figs. 3(a)-3(b), elements 331 and 332; para 0039-0040; an optical filters),

-wherein the first captured digital image is used as input image for the trained machine learning system (fig. 2, element 220; para 0034; An image of the unstained second tissue sample may be accessed.
+wherein the captured first digital image is used as input image for the trained machine learning system (fig. 2, element 220; para 0034; An image of the unstained second tissue sample may be accessed.
 The image includes a plurality of spectral images of the unstained second tissue sample (i.e., the image is inputted into the trained artificial neural network)), and

-wherein parameter values of the at least one optical filter were determined during training of the machine learning system (fig. 2, element 210; para 0006, 0008, and 0031; accessing a set of parameters for an artificial neural network.
+wherein parameter values of one or more parameters of the at least one optical filter were determined during training of the machine learning system (fig. 2, element 210; para 0006, 0008, and 0031; accessing a set of parameters for an artificial neural network.
 The set of parameters includes weights associated with artificial neurons within the artificial neural network; An output layer of the artificial neural network may include three artificial neurons that respectively predict red, blue, and green channels (i.e., parameter values of the optical filter) of the virtually stained image).

 providing a plurality of first digital training images of tissue samples (fig. 2, element 205; para 0028, 0030, and 0037-0038; the imaging system 135 may be a microscope may be operated in various modes in order to acquire different images of a sample.
 For example, the imaging system 135 may be used to acquire the images 120 and the images 125; The image training dataset includes a plurality of image pairs, each of which includes a first image 120 of an unstained first tissue sample and a second image 125 of the first tissue sample after staining), which were captured under white light (figs. 3(a)-3(b), element 342; para 0041; white light) by means of a microsurgical optical system (figs. 3(a)-3(b); para 0039; a microscope) with a second image capturing unit (figs. 3(a)-3(b), element 310; para 0040; a camera), wherein a second plurality of color channel information for different spectral ranges are available for each first digital training image,